shardsio/shardsio.github.io/index.md

 ### Big Data is manageable

-Building data warehouses up to hundreds of terabytes is what we are good at.
+Building data warehouses up to hundreds of terabytes is what we aim at.

 ### Data Analysis is fun